Efficient and High-Accuracy Ray Tracing in Discretized Ionospheric Models

 where $h_x$, $h_y$, and $h_z$ denote grid spacings in each direction, and $C_p$ is a constant depending on $p$ and the basis support.

-Likewise, the gradient error can be estimated by differentiating the interpolant and analyzing the error of its derivative.
-Because the first derivative is approximated via a central difference stencil of order $p-1$, the gradient error satisfies
+A similar argument can be applied to the reconstructed gradient.
+By differentiating the GD interpolant and combining the truncation error of the derivative stencil, one obtains the following estimate for the gradient reconstruction error:

 where $C_p'$ is another constant depending on the interpolation stencil.
-These bounds confirm that the GD interpolation scheme achieves high-order accuracy in both value and gradient reconstruction, making it suitable for gradient-sensitive applications such as Hamiltonian-based ray tracing.
+This estimate indicates that GD interpolation preserves high-order consistency not only for function values but also for first-order spatial derivatives, which is particularly important for gradient-sensitive Hamiltonian ray integration.